JaneliaSciComp/G4_Display_Tools/docs/Data_analysis_documentation.md

 ### Position series X and y limits

 `pos_plot_settings.ylimits` and `pos_plot_settings.xlimits` are the same as in the M and P settings, but again are only needed for one figure or set of figures, not two.
 So they will each be a 1x2 array instead of 2x2, each containing one set of limits.
-They can also be left empty in order to allow matlab to set the limits based on the data.
+They can also be left empty in order to allow MATLAB to set the limits based on the data.

 Example:
 `pos_plot_settings.ylimits = [-10 10];`